Haghighatbin/Nibbles/README.md

-# Welcome to Besty's Saga
+# Welcome to the Besty's Saga

 Rules are simple: